Yilap88/Programming_for_Data_Science_Foundations/Automation_script.md

 ## Automation script and project entry point (runall.ps1).

-An automation scripts are used to execute many steps in a secuencial form, their objetive is the reproducibility and execution of projects automaticaly without error by anyone even yourself.
+Automation scripts are used to execute many steps sequentially in Powershell or cmd.
+Their objective is to enable the reproducible and error-free automation of projects by anyone, including yourself.

-There are the typical structure for a runall.ps1:
+The typical structure of a runall.ps1 is as follows:

-- Activation of the environtment (venv o conda)
+- Activation of the environment (venv or conda)
-- Installation of Indepencies
+- Installation of dependencies
-- ETL execution
+- Execution of ETL
-- models or code executions
+- Execution of models or code

-Here is an example of a runall.ps1, executable in powershell, executing a project which uses python scripts
+Here is an example of a runAll.ps1 executable in PowerShell that runs a project using Python scripts.

 <pre>
 Write-Output "Empezando"

-$Pythonscriptpath = "C:\Users\ypalacios\Desktop\Universidad\Taller4\taller4-GPI\"
+$Pythonscriptpath = "C:\Users\ypalacios\Desktop\energy\"
 & set-location $Pythonscriptpath

 & conda env create -f environment.yml